WilliamTjonndal/IT3212/Assignment 1.md

 ### a.
 Detect outliers using methods such as the IQR method or Z-score.

+We have decided to use the ***IQR / minimum maximum / Z-index*** method to detect and remove outliers.

 ### b.
 Decide whether to remove, cap, or transform the outliers.
 Justify your decisions.